tvheadend/tvheadend/docs/class/config.md

 ###Menu Bar/Buttons

-The tab has the following buttons:
+The the following functions are available:

 Button                 | Function
 -----------------------|-------------------